Axway/amplify-fusion-labs/api-management/README.md

       * Right-click again anywhere in the right-hand panel and select Paste, then name your variable `backend-response`.
       * Drag a line from ACTION PROPERTIES `HTTPSGetOutput->response` to the `backend-response` extract variable.
-      * Right-click again anywhere in the right-hand panel and select Extract, then paste in the following JSON that describes the currency converter API response object and click on Copy Node button:
+      * Right-click again anywhere in the right-hand panel and select Extract, then paste in the following JSON that describes the Contact API error response object and click on Copy Node button:

         ```json
         {